-Adjuvant treatment Treatment given soon after surgery
+Adjuvant treatment: Treatment given soon after surgery when a diagnosis of cancer is made.

-Alopecia Loss of hair where you normally have
+Alopecia: Loss of hair where you normally have hair.

-hair.

-Anaemia Fewer red blood cells or haemoglobin.
+Anaemia: Fewer red blood cells or haemoglobin.

-Biopsy Removing a small amount of tissue from

-your body to find out if cancer cells are
+Biopsy: Removing a small amount of tissue from your body to find out if cancer cells are present.

-present.

-Blood count A blood test that checks the number of

-different cells in a sample of your blood.
+Blood count: A blood test that checks the number of different cells in a sample of your blood.

-Cells The building blocks that make up your

-body.
-They can only be seen under a
+Cells: The building blocks that make up your body.
+They can only be seen under a microscope.

-microscope.

-Fatigue Ongoing tiredness, often not relieved by
+Fatigue: Ongoing tiredness, often not relieved by rest.

-rest.

-Hereditary breast cancer A rare breast cancer that runs in

-families, when a faulty gene is passed

-on by either parent.
+Hereditary breast cancer: A rare form of breast cancer that runs in families, when a faulty gene is passed on by either parent.

-Immune system Your body's natural defence against

-disease and infection.
+Immune system: Your body's natural defence against disease and infection.